ddoeppner/ONE-Record/working_draft/API/docs/subscriptions.md

 # Get Subscription information as Publisher

-If the publisher of a Logistics Object - also called `Owner of the Logistics Object` - wants to subscribe a user of a Logistics Object - also called `Subscriber` in this scenario  - to send [Notifications](https://onerecord.iata.org/ns/api#Notification) about data updates and/or Logistics Events, the publisher can request the potential subscriber to provide subscription information.
+If the publisher of a Logistics Object - also called `Holder of the Logistics Object` - wants to subscribe a user of a Logistics Object - also called `Subscriber` in this scenario  - to send [Notifications](https://onerecord.iata.org/ns/api#Notification) about data updates and/or Logistics Events, the publisher can request the potential subscriber to provide subscription information.

 There are two different forms of this scenario: